Last Updated on

 1. Kids Should Never be Alone in Water

 Playing in water is a fun activity for toddlers as well as kids.
-But leaving them completely unsupervised in your play pool or even in the bathtub is not a wise decision.
+But, leaving them completely unsupervised in your play pool or even in the bathtub is not a wise decision.
 Unintended actions may result in consequences such as drowning or hurting themselves.
 Avoid leaving them unattended even if you simply have to rush inside to grab your phone.

-2. All Solutions and Chemicals Should be out of Reach
+2. All Solutions and Chemicals Should Be Out of Reach

 Kids are inquisitive by nature.
 And sometimes, curiosity may kill the cat.
 Given that many detergents and pesticides have an alluring odour, your child’s curiosity might get the better of them as they start meddling with the bottles and containers.
 They could erroneously inhale harmful vapours or even consume them.
 It’s best to keep all these locked in a cabinet or on a high shelf well out of reach of the kids.

-3. Sleeping Area of Your Child Should be Clutter-Free
+3. Sleeping Area of Your Child Should Be Clutter-Free

 There is a tendency to fill a child’s room, especially their bed, with lots of pillows, soft toys, blankets, etc. In case of an infant, they do not have strength or control over their actions and could pull up all these objects onto themselves.
 Buried under blankets, pillows, and soft toys could lead them to suffocate.
 Ensure all blankets and bedsheets are securely attached to the bed.
 Keep the toys away from the bed and keep only a couple of them next to your baby for them to play with.

-4. All Electrical Outlets Should be Childproofed
+4. All Electrical Outlets Should Be Childproofed

 Here’s another case for prevention against inquisitive kids.
-Electrical outlets, with their plug points and holes, are an invitation for kids to mess around with and stick their fingers.
+Electrical outlets, with their plug points and holes, are an invitation for kids to mess around with and stick their fingers in.
 Moreover, unattended devices and cables could lead them to play around with and stick them in their mouths.
 All these could create a fatal scenario for your kid.
 Primarily, make sure your home is properly grounded.
 Cover all sockets with integrated covers at all times.
 Educate your kids about electricity and the dangers that come with it.

-5. Miniature Items and Small Toys Should be in Secure Locations
+5. Miniature Items and Small Toys Should Be in Secure Locations

-6. Smoke Alarms are the Best Pre-Emptive Prevention
+6. Smoke Alarms Are the Best Pre-Emptive Prevention

-7. Ensure All Openings of Your Home are Secured
+7. Ensure All Openings of Your Home Are Secured

 While they move around the house, kids may not always be aware of where they are and how a door or window might open or close.
 Chances are they might get their fingers stuck in the gaps of the door.
 Or if they want to gaze down from a higher floor and end up accidentally opening the window of the bedroom.
 It’s best to have preventive locks on all doors and windows that are secure and cannot be opened easily.
 If your house has a staircase, install a barrier at the base of it to prevent your kid from crawling upstairs.

-8. Interacting with Pets Needs to be Handled with Care
+8. Interacting With Pets Needs to Be Handled With Care

 9. Always Keep a First Aid Kit Easily Accessible

-10. Be Vigilant as Much as You Can
+10. Be As Vigilant As You Can

 Exploration and curiosity are what drive kids to move around the house and experiment with everything they see.
 We, as parents, have to just ensure their well-being in this journey.
 By taking care of the basic things, we can continue living our lives without fear and let the kids discover the world for themselves.